To wear Australian Pearl Cutters' handcrafted Pearl Jewelry conveys the wearer's power, prestige, and romantic charm.

 We carry some of the most precious pearl varieties in the world, from the well-known Australian South Sea Pearls, super rare Black Tahitian Pearls, Freshwater Pearls, Keshi Pearls, stunning Mabe Pearls, to gigantic De Perlas Australis.

-Plus, at Australian Pearl Divers, each piece is guaranteed for life with our lifetime warranty and service guarantee!
+Plus, at Australian Pearl Divers, each piece is guaranteed for life with our 1 year warranty and service guarantee!
 Shop our Opal Jewelry Collections for more unique selections crafted by nature.

 Frequently Asked Questions